Annaremii/Academy/README.md

-# HTML Basics Course Repositorybvvv
+# HTML Basics Course Repositoryb

 Repository for the Course [HTML Basics](http://) at [Telerik Academy](http://)